urob/komotray/readme.md

 ## Usage

 To start the tray, simply run the AHK script or the bundled binary.
 If the komorebi server is already running (and isn't paused), then everything should be set.
-If the komorebi serves hasn't been started yet, then one can start by selecting "Restart Komorebi" from the tray's right-click menu.
+If the komorebi server hasn't been started yet, then one can start it by selecting "Restart Komorebi" from the tray's right-click menu.

 ***Note:*** The first time komo*Tray* is started, the tray icon may eventual disappear in the overflow menu.
 If this happens simply drag & drop it back to the tray area.
 After doing this once, Windows should remember the position of komo*Tray* and always show it.